New Jersey Plan: Proposal

 Edmund Randolph proposed the Virginia Plan, written by James Madison, on May 29, 1787.
 The Virginia Plan called for membership in two houses of the national legislature to be allocated to each state proportional to its population.
 A significant debate arose on proportional representation (Note: Not to be confused with proportional representation, an electoral system that typically elects multiple members of a party to a legislature based on that party's percentage of a popular vote.) following the introduction of the Virginia Plan.
 Many less populous states, such as Connecticut, Delaware, and New Jersey, feared that proportional representation would result in their interests being overshadowed by those of the larger states.
-Several of these states threatened to leave the Convention if proportional representation was adopted.
+Several of these states threatened to leave the Convention if proportional representation were adopted.

 As small state delegates became increasingly alarmed at the debate taking place, William Paterson, with the assistance of Connecticut's Roger Sherman, Maryland's David Brearley and Luther Martin, and New York's John Lansing, proposed a unicameral legislature.
 Introduced on June 15, the New Jersey Plan would have maintained the Congress of the Confederation but substantially expanded its power.

 The less populous states' alternative plan provided that each state was to have equal representation in the legislature, regardless of their population.
 This position reflected the belief that the states were independent entities and, as they entered the United States freely and individually, remained so.